-OUR RESPONSIBILITY UNDER AUDITING STANDARDS GENERALLY ACCEPTED IN THE UNITED STATES OF AMERICA AND GOVERNMENT AUDITING STANDARDS
+OUR RESPONSIBILITY UNDER AUDITING STANDARDS GENERALLY ACCEPTED IN THE UNITED STATES OF AMERICA, GOVERNMENT AUDITING STANDARDS, THE UNIFORM GUIDANCE AND THE STATE SINGLE AUDIT GUIDELINES

 The objective of a financial statement audit is the expression of an opinion on the financial statements.
-We conducted the audit in accordance with auditing standards generally accepted in the United States of America, Government Auditing Standards, OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+We conducted the audit in accordance with auditing standards generally accepted in the United States of America, Government Auditing Standards, OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and the State Single Audit Guidelines.
 These standards require that we plan and perform our audit to obtain reasonable, rather than absolute, assurance about whether the financial statements prepared by management with your oversight are free of material misstatement, whether caused by error or fraud.
 Our audit included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Our audit does not relieve management or the commission of their responsibilities.
+Our audit does not relieve management or the board of their responsibilities.

-We considered Metro Transit System's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Metro Transit System's internal control over financial reporting.
-We will consider the internal control over compliance with types of requirements that could have a direct and material effect on a major federal and major state program to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for a major federal and state program and to test and report on internal control over compliance in accordance with Uniform Guidance the State Single Audit Guidelines, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+We considered the department's internal control over financial reporting in order to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the department's internal control over financial reporting.
+We also considered internal control over compliance with the types of requirements that could have a direct and material effect on a major federal or major state program to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for a major federal or major state program and to test and report on internal control over compliance in accordance with the Uniform Guidance and the State Single Audit Guidelines, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.

-As part of obtaining reasonable assurance about whether Metro Transit System's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions is not an objective of our audit.
-Also, in accordance with Uniform Guidance and the State Single Audit Guidelines, we will examine, on a test basis, evidence about Metro Transit System's compliance with the types of compliance requirements described in the OMB Compliance Supplement and State Single Audit Guidelines that could have a direct and material effect on each of its major federal and state programs for the purpose of expressing an opinion on Metro Transit System's compliance, it does not provide a legal determination on Metro Transit System's compliance with those requirements.
+As part of obtaining reasonable assurance about whether the department's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit.
+Also, in accordance with the Uniform Guidance and the State Single Audit Guidelines, we examined, on a test basis, evidence about the department's compliance with the types of compliance requirements described in the OMB Compliance Supplement and the State Single Audit Guidelines that could have a direct and material effect on each of its major federal and state programs for the purpose of expressing an opinion on the department's compliance with those requirements.
+While our audit provides a reasonable basis for our opinion on compliance, it does not provide a legal determination on the department's compliance with those requirements.